Small Business Time Clock Policy [+Free Template]

 On-call Hours

-In some industries like retail, healthcare, customer support, hospitality, and food service, employees are on call if their employer needs them to work on short notice.
-Companies will schedule employees to be on call during potentially high-volume times like holidays in food service.
-Be aware that some states have scheduling and other laws that impact on-call scheduling.
+In industries like retail, healthcare, customer support, hospitality, and food service, employees are on call if their employer needs them to work on short notice.
+Timekeeping requirements for on-call employees depend on whether the employee is considered “engaged to wait” or “waiting to be engaged.”

 If an employee has technical issues or simply forgets to clock in or out, you need to have a process for them to request a punch.
 This is easy with an electronic system, through which an employee can enter a clock in or clock out and request an adjustment to a different time.
 That request will go to their manager or another person you designate.
 If your company is not using an electronic system, make sure your employees know how soon they need to report a missed punch and who to report it to.

-A good clock in and clock out tool generates reports for you, so you can see when employees habitually arrive late or leave early.
+A good clock-in/clock-out tool generates reports for you, so you can see if employees habitually arrive late or leave early.
 It also makes it easy for your employees to clock in and out, as they can use their computer or a mobile app.
-You can even regulate where they can punch the clock, putting restrictions on how far away from a worksite an employee can be at the time they do it.
-Homebase, a time and attendance software, lets you track employee hours, prep for payroll, and better control your labor costs.
+You can even regulate where they can punch the clock, putting restrictions on how far away from a worksite an employee can be at the time.
+Homebase, our top-recommended time and attendance software, lets you track employee hours, prep for payroll, and better control your labor costs.

 Time Sheet Approval